Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 **Allow Resubmitting After Rejection:** Lets a rejected user submit again, even when Allow Multiple Submissions is off.

+**Allow Editing After Submitting:** Lets submitters change their answers until the response is decided (see [Editing a Submission](#editing-a-submission)).
+On by default.
+Turn it off and the Edit my answers link is hidden and edits are refused.

 **Max Responses:** Closes the form automatically once it has collected this many submissions.
 Leave blank for unlimited.

 **Active / Draft:** A draft form is fully editable but its public link returns nothing to submitters (staff with manage access can still open it in preview).
 Publishing a form takes it out of draft; toggling it inactive afterward stops new submissions without touching the draft state or deleting anything.